By Birger Sevaldson

-When entering totally new fields where the designer and sometimes even the design field at large would not have any prior expertise nor patterns or best practices to rely on the task is even more challenging.
-In the project Design for Dignity in a Sexual Violence Response System (Manuela Aguirre Ulluoa & Jan Kristian Strømsnes, 2012) the students approached an emergency hospital for sexual assault victims.
-They wanted to investigate what designers could contribute with for this organization where designers before have been limited to design the facilities and artifacts and where they so far never had a role directly involved with the organization.
+When entering totally new fields where the designer, and sometimes even the design field at large, would not have any prior expertise, patterns or best practices to rely on, the task is even more challenging.
+In the project Design for Dignity in a Sexual Violence Response System (Ulluoa & Strømsnes, 2012), the students approached an emergency hospital for sexual assault victims and wanted to investigate what designers could contribute to this organisation; previously, designers were limited to design the facilities and artefacts and never had a role directly involved with the organisation.
 It took a whole process to convince the people at the hospital to let them in.
 The project was started with a very intensive inquiry that included GIGA-mapping, conversations, field work and workshops for co-designing and information mapping.
-The results where three systemic interventions on different scales.
-The response was very positive and showed that designers can enter new ground, gain the needed knowledge and overview as well as the needed interaction with experts to produce innovative design interventions and open up the organization or field for design.
+The results were three systemic interventions on different scales.
+The response was very positive and showed that designers can enter a new area, gain the needed knowledge and overview, as well as the needed interaction with experts, to produce innovative design interventions and open up an organisation or field to design.

 GIGA-map of the landscape of sexual assault.

-Rather than quarrelling about the question we intend to demonstrate an approach and practice that makes the designer able to enter ever new areas for designing in both a humble and courageous way.
-If we manage to develop this expertise further and our processes become sufficiently good and flexible we might reach a point where we truly can claim:
+Rather than quarrelling about the question, we intend to demonstrate an approach and practice that makes the designer able to enter new areas for design in both a humble and courageous way.
+If we manage to develop this expertise further and our processes become sufficiently good and flexible, we might reach a point where we truly can claim that: